-A follow-up reconnaissance-level field survey was conducted for the updated PSA which included the BESS Project site and buffered gen-tie alignment of the Project area on August 2, 2023, in conjunction with the surveys for rare plants, burrows, and Crotch's bumble bee habitat.
+A follow-up reconnaissance-level field survey was conducted for the updated PSA which included the BESS Project site and buffered gen-tie alignment of the Project area on August 2, 2023, in conjunction with the surveys for rare plants, and burrows.
 This survey was conducted on foot to identify vegetation communities in the updated PSA boundaries.
 During the August reconnaissance survey, a reconnaissance-level wetland assessment was done for the site.
 The focus was to determine if there were any potential jurisdictional waters on the site that would require further protocol jurisdictional delineations.

 A second follow-up reconnaissance-level field survey was conducted for the adjusted buffered gen-tie alignment on January 18, 2024.
-This survey was conducted on foot to identify vegetation communities along the adjusted gentie alignment and included surveys for rare plants, burrows, and Crotch's bumble bee habitat within the adjusted buffered gen-tie alignment.
+This survey was conducted on foot to identify vegetation communities along the adjusted gentie alignment and included surveys for rare plants, and burrows within the adjusted buffered gen-tie alignment.